 Paraguayan Swear Words: A Guide (Use with Caution!)

-Common Paraguayan Swear Words:
+Common Swear Words:

 Regional Variations: